jlpteaching/ECS201C-Spring2019/HW1/HW1.md

 ## Template for your convenience for HW1

 A [template](code) is provided for your convenience with basic setup of the program.
-This template provides you the initialized data structure to work with.
+This template provides you the initialized data structure and timing instrumentation.
-The timing instrumentation is also provided.
-You are free to move the timing instrumentation in case you parallelize the initialization phase.
+You are free to move the timing instrumentation in case you parallelize the initialization phase (not required).
 A makefile has also been added to the template that will help you in compiling the code.
 You might need to change the flags in the makefile during debug phase.
-Do revert them back to allow compiler optimizations.
+Do revert them back to allow compiler optimizations before submission.

 **NOTE:** You are free to not use the template.
 But do keep the initialization section the same, so that you have a 32-bit random number.

-Download the template from: [here](code)
+Download the template from [here](code) or clone this repository.

 ## Problem 1: Write Sequential Ocean (10 points)